 Two methods are introduced here:

-① If the installed screw will not be damaged during heating, the nut and its assembly can be heated with an oxygen acetylene torch until it is red hot, and then water quenched rapidly to facilitate the removal of the screw.
-In this process, several heating and cold quenching cycles may be required.
+① If the installed screw will not be damaged during heating, the nut and its assembly can be heated using an oxygen-acetylene torch until it turns red hot.
+Then, rapidly quench it with water to facilitate the removal of the screw.
+This process may require several heating and cold quenching cycles.

 Fig.4.
 Removal of the remaining part of the set screw by welding

-When repairing worn crankshaft, the methods of GMAW, FCAW or TIG can be used.
-However, in order to obtain satisfactory bead shape, the following four requirements must be paid attention to.
+When repairing a worn crankshaft, various welding methods like GMAW, FCAW or TIG can be utilized.
+However, in order to achieve a satisfactory bead shape, the following four requirements should be carefully considered:

-① Make the bead direction parallel to the crankshaft axis.
+① Ensure that the bead direction is parallel to the crankshaft axis.

-② Firstly, a weld bead is overlaid on the lower part of the crankshaft, and then the next weld bead is overlaid by rotating the crankshaft 180 degrees, which can balance the welding stress and significantly eliminate the welding thermal deformation.
-It should be noted that sequential surfacing on the first pass will cause crankshaft warpage.
-The surfacing process is suitable for repairing and welding roller crankshaft.
+② Initially, a weld bead should be overlaid on the lower part of the crankshaft, and then the subsequent weld bead should be overlaid by rotating the crankshaft 180 degrees to balance welding stress and significantly reduce welding thermal deformation.

-③ 30% – 50% overlap of deposited metal must be kept between two welding passes to ensure smooth surface of welding pass during machining after welding repair.
+③ Maintain 30% – 50% overlap of deposited metal between two welding passes to ensure a smooth surface of the welding pass during machining after welding repair.

-④ When manual arc welding and flux cored wire gas shielded welding are used, the residual flux between welding passes must be cleaned by brush or cutting method.
+④ While using manual arc welding and flux-cored wire gas-shielded welding, the residual flux between welding passes should be cleaned using a brush or cutting method.

 Fig.5 Schematic diagram of repairing worn crankshaft by welding method